pingcap/docs/tidb-cloud/tidb-cloud-tls-connect-to-dedicated-tier.md

 No.

-TiDB Cloud Dedicated Tier only supports one-way TLS authentication, which means your client uses the public key to verify the signature of your TiDB Cloud cluster certificate's private key while the cluster does not validate the client.
+TiDB Cloud Dedicated Tier only supports one-way TLS authentication, TiDB Cloud Dedicated Tier only supports one-way TLS authentication, and does not support two-way MTLS authentication currently.
+If you have needs, could you please contact TiDB Cloud Support](/tidb-cloud/tidb-cloud-support.md).